ArunMathewML/Triton-Inference-Serving-For-Maskrcnn/README.md

 **Converting mask_rcnn_coco.h5 weight file to tensorrt weight file format**

-For converting the weight file I had changed some paraneters in the maskrcnn '**model.py**' and u can use '**tensorrtt.py**' for conversions.
+For converting the weight file I had changed some parameters in the maskrcnn '**model.py**' and you can use '**tensorrtt.py**' for conversions.
 After converting the weight file along with the '**config.pbtxt**' file need to upload it in the server where u hosted triton serving.

 **Inferencing**